A0-Lee/ruby-Whamazone/README.md

 Instructions:
 -----------------------------------------
 This project is developed using Ruby on Rails, most of the setup is written and done for you already which includes dummy accounts and products.
 You only need to start the website using the terminal command "rails s" or "rails server" in the same project directory.

+I highly recommend interacting with all of the website's features, including creating an account, writing a review, buying products, etc. I've also placed a hidden easter egg message if you wish to find it.

 Head to http://localhost:3000/ to see and interact with the website application.